elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-different-types-of-transformations-that-can-be-applied-to-functions.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content discusses the various types of transformations that can be applied to functions, including translations, reflections, stretches, compressions, and their combinations, which are crucial for understanding function graphs.
+    This content explains the different types of transformations that can be applied to functions including translations, reflections, stretches and compressions, and the combination of multiple transformations.
   page_keywords: >-
-    transformations, functions, translations, shifts, reflections, stretches, compressions, horizontal shifts, vertical shifts, horizontal compression, vertical compression, combining transformations, graph manipulation, square root functions, quadratic functions
+    transformations of functions, translations, shifts, reflections, vertical shifts, horizontal shifts, vertical stretch, horizontal compression, function behavior, graph manipulation
 author: QuickTakes
 question: >-
     What are the different types of transformations that can be applied to functions?